jimhuertas123/cubetimer-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### IMPORTANT
+This proyect is been changing to drift + riverpod / link will be posted here if you want look at it, and the most important part is the refactor of every widget, (been having a better impact in performace :D and also working with cupertinoscaffold for ios :)! and so the widgets can be tested more isolated (this time im including tests))
+WHY DRIFT?
+The original project has been working with Aqlite directly that makes write extra code for models and providers, sqlite is more personalize but i dont want tu much effor only for local db, so drift make it easier, by the time this readme is wrote, drift is working perfect with riverpod I really like it.

+I'll be back with good news i hope so.